- Search The Registry

 In 1944, after participating in the latter, Abdias founded Teatro Nacional do Negro, focusing on Black identity and heritage in Brazil, using art to promote education (through literacy classes) and to fight for social justice.
 The Teatro also staged poetry readings, including Langston Hughes’s Always the Same, revealing Abdias do Nascimento’s cosmopolitanism.

 Despite many problems, including internal divisions, lack of funds and support in general, the Teatro survived until 1968, when increased censorship after the 1964 military coup made it impossible to operate and Abdias do Nascimento went into self exile in the United States and Europe.
 In 1970, Nascimento became a full Professor at the State University of New York, Buffalo, founding the Chair on African Cultures in the New World at the Center for Puerto-Rican studies.
 He also taught in Nigeria, at the University of Ife, in 1976.

 Returning to Brazil, in the 1980s, he participated in the formation of the political party Partido Democrata Trabalhista (Democratic Labor Party) and was elected to Congress in 1983 on a platform of promoting Afro-Brazilian rights.

-Abdias do Nascimento saw and is shaped the emergence of the modern Black movement in Brazil and his life was wholly dedicated to racial struggle in the country.
+Abdias do Nascimento saw and is shaped the emergence of the modern Black movement in Brazil and his life was wholly dedicated to racial struggle in his country.
 In 2004 he was nominated for the Nobel Prize for Peace.
-Abdias do Nascimento suffered from diabetes and died on 23 May 2011, in Rio de Janeiro, due to cardiac arrest.
+Abdias do Nascimento suffered from diabetes and died on May 23, 2011, in Rio de Janeiro, due to cardiac arrest.